ITINERARY: Today is an arrival day. Spend the day at leisure.

 FLIGHTS: Flights can be booked at any time during the day.
 The airport is a short 10-minute taxi ride from your accommodation.
 Your first night is we’ll stay at the Mantra Frangipani Apartments located close to Cable Beach.
 This hotel offers superb luxury accommodation including two designer swimming pools, one with a waterfall.
 Guests will stay in a one bedroom apartment.
 Tonight we’ll enjoy a welcome dinner accompanied by wine at Cable Beach Resort.

 TRAIL NOTES: Pearl Farm Tour.
-90-minutes walking tour.
+60-minutes walking tour.
 Easy Grade

-WALK ITINERARY: After breakfast this morning we experience a Pearl Farm Tour at Cygnet Bay.
+WALK ITINERARY: After an early breakfast this morning we’ll drive 4-hours to Cygnet Bay Pearl Farm.
+Once here we’ll experience a Pearl Farm Tour at Cygnet Bay.
 Cygnet Bay is celebrating over 75 years of the Brown family’s involvement in the pearling industry.
-Their experience provides a unique insight into this Western Australian heritage industry.
-We’ll enjoy a short talk and visual presentation showing us the early days of the farm, before we walk through the farm’s land base towards the pearl harvest and hatchery area where the modern operations in pearl culturing are explained.
-During the pearl harvests, we’ll have the opportunity to see the pearl technicians as they work, and outside of harvest times the guides undertake a special harvest.
-The tour finishes with a pearl education session.
-After the 90 minute tour we’ll have lunch and have free-time to explore the magnificent beaches of Cape Leveque.
-After lunch we’ll enjoy a scenic flight over Horizontal Falls and the Buchaneer Archipelago before landing in Derby.
+This land-based tour gives visitors an insight into the fascinating history of pearling in Cygnet Bay and how we cultivate some of the most sought-after and beautiful pearls in the world.
+Our knowledgeable tour guides will demonstrate a pearl harvest giving a glimpse into a fully operational pearl farm.
+Our tour concludes with an in-depth pearl grading and appreciation session that will leave you feeling like a pearl expert!
+It’s with these exquisite gems that Cygnet Bay Pearl Farm is honoured to share a unique and coveted treasure with seekers of true natural beauty.
+After the 60-minute tour we will enjoy another scenic flight over Horizontal Falls and the Buchaneer Archipelago before landing in Derby.
 The Horizontal Falls are a fast-moving tidal flow through two narrow, closely aligned gorges of the McLarty Range, located in Talbot Bay north of Broome.
 The direction of the flow reverses with each change of tide.
 As tides in the Kimberley can reach 10 metres, a peak tide gives rise to a significant difference in the sea level on either side of each gorge.
 Enjoy a night’s rest at the Derby Lodge with a sumptuous meal at Neaps Restaurant served with wine, where the staff produce amazing food in this small outback town.

 WALK GRADE: Windjana Gorge Walk – 7km, 3 hours Easy to Moderate Grade.
 (Tunnel Creek Walk – currently closed – 2km, 1.5 hours easy to Moderate Grade – when it reopens we will also do this walk)